9MOTHER9HORSE9EYES9: Reception

-It's hinted that Mother and Q are the same entity, and it's not clear if the rescue of Nick is part of a timeline in which Q is defeated.

-There are also some small side narratives.
-One of them culminates with the narrator being assimilated to a flesh interface, one of them seems to document how humans got the ability to create the interfaces and one of them seems to be a metaphor for humans not being able to comprehend flesh interfaces and Q.

 Identity

 In a later deleted post, the writer described himself as a "30-something American male", and indicated a history of substance abuse.
 However, this post also incorporated fictional elements of the story.
 A BBC article also reported that the author said he is "male, in his thirties, lives in the United States, works as a freelance translator, and was once a heavy user of LSD."
 The author told Gizmodo that "I live in a home for men and work a little to make ends meet."
-Both Vice and Gizmodo have speculated that Reddit user /u/Anatta-Phi, prolific conspiracy theorist and moderator of the "ShrugLifeSyndicate", a subreddit of similar themes including psychedelics, psychosis and synchronicity, is the writer of the story.
+Both Vice and Gizmodo have speculated that the writer of the story was Reddit user Anatta-Phi, a prolific conspiracy theorist and moderator of ShrugLifeSyndicate, a subreddit of similar themes including psychedelics, psychosis and synchronicity.